hyundai-robotics/doc-hi6-operation/book.md

 You can change and set the coordinate system of the step position recorded as a hidden pose in a specific step of the program and apply it to the existing program or create a new program.

-1. Touch the \[6: Program Conversion &gt; 3: Record Pose conversion\] menu.
+1. Touch the `[6: Program Conversion  - 3: Record Pose conversion]` menu.
 Then the recording position conversion setting window will appear.

-2. After setting the recording position option, touch the \[OK\] button.
+2. After setting the recording position option, touch the `[OK]` button.

   ![](../../_assets/tp630/prg-position-modi_eng.png)

-* \[source program\]/\[Target program\]: You can input the number of the original program \(Initial setting value: The currently selected program\) of which recording position you want to change and the number of the new program you want to save after the change of recording position.
+* `[source program]`/`[Target program]`: You can input the number of the original program \(Initial setting value: The currently selected program\) of which recording position you want to change and the number of the new program you want to save after the change of recording position.
 If you set the number of the target program to match the same number as that of the original program, the original program will be overwritten by and replaced with a new program.
-* \[Step range\]: You can set the range of the steps \(Initial setting value: 1/last step\) to which you will apply the change of the recording position.
+* `[Step range]`: You can set the range of the steps \(Initial setting value: 1/last step\) to which you will apply the change of the recording position.
-* \[Coord.
-System Format\]: You can select the coordinate system to shift the position data recorded in the step.
+* `[Coord.
+System Format]`: You can select the coordinate system to shift the position data recorded in the step.
 If you select base, robot, tool, or user, the position data will be converted to Cartesian coordinate values, and if you select joint, the position data will be converted to axis angles.

 [__SOURCE](4-service/3-program-conversion/4-rec-crdsys.md)
 # 4.3.4 Recording Coordinate System

 You can change the coordinate system of the step position recorded as a hidden pose.
 You can check the coordinate system you have changed to by pressing the quick open button at the concerned step.
-During the startup of the robot, the use of the \[4: Transformation of the reference coordinate system\] menu will be restricted.
+During the startup of the robot, the use of the `[4: Transformation of the reference coordinate system]` menu will be restricted.

-1. Touch the \[6: Program Conversion &gt; 4: Transformation of the reference coordinate system\] menu.
+1. Touch the `[6: Program Conversion  - 4: Transformation of the reference coordinate system]` menu.
 Then, the recording coordinate system shifting setting window will appear.

-2. After setting the recording coordinate system option, touch the \[OK\] button.
+2. After setting the recording coordinate system option, touch the `[OK]` button.

     ![](../../_assets/tp630/prg-coordisys-modi_eng.png)

-* \[Source program\]/\[Target program\]: You can input the number of the original program \(Initial setting value: The currently selected program\) of which recording coordinate system you want to change and the number of the new program you want to save after the change of recording coordinate system.
+* `[Source program]`/`[Target program]`: You can input the number of the original program \(Initial setting value: The currently selected program\) of which recording coordinate system you want to change and the number of the new program you want to save after the change of recording coordinate system.
 If you set the number of the target program to match the same number as that of the original program, the original program will be overwritten by and replaced with a new program.
-* \[Start Step\]/\[End Step\]: You can set the range of the steps \(Initial setting value: 1/last step\) to which you will apply the change of the recording coordinate system.
+* `[Start Step]`/`[End Step]`: You can set the range of the steps \(Initial setting value: 1/last step\) to which you will apply the change of the recording coordinate system.
-* \[Coordinate System Format\]: You can select a coordinate system that you want to designate newly.
+* `[Coordinate System Format]`: You can select a coordinate system that you want to designate newly.